jansdhillon/landscape-demo/README.md

 - Run `pro fix` commands on each Landscape-managed Ubuntu instance after provisioning.
 This simulates patch drift between various machines, and makes for more interesting demos.
 - snapshot.sh will take a point in time snapshot of Landscape and a selection of LXD and Multipass instances.
 - restore.sh will restore a point in time snapshot of Landscape and a selection of LXD and Multipass instances.

----

-## How to remove

-Run [./remove.sh](remove.sh) to delete sets of LXD containers and virtual machines, and Multipass virtual machines.
-If more than one instance is detected with a `DAYHHMM` prefix, it will be added to a list.
-Choose which grouping of containers and virtual machines you wish to delete.

-Assuming your Landscape installation was named "landscape-example-com", remove it using: `lxc delete --force landscape-example-com`